CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 * **How to Optimize**: To keep track of whether a ray was inside or outside of an object so I could know how to use the index of refraction coefficients (the air and the other object) I added a boolean to my Ray struct that held this state.
 This significantly added to my memory overhead because I'm using so many Ray's.
 I'd like to come up with a way to determine this property on the fly without saving it to further optimize performance.

 ### Motion Blur
 * **Overview**: Motion blur is very conceptually simple.
 We merely transform an object's position over the course of our render.
 This creates a blur effect because we are sampling the object at different locations, which creates a blurry trail as the object moves across the screen.
+Implementation was less trivial
 * **Performance Impact**:
-* **GPU vs. CPU Implementation**:
+* **GPU vs. CPU Implementation**: The way I am calculating the motion blur effect is independent of how I am doing my path tracing, so there should be no difference between the CPU and GPU implementations.
 * **How to Optimize**: